 This data is mostly underutilized, and 75% of organizations feel that having the capability to combine structured and unstructured data would provide immense value.
-Internal reporting, internal communication (e.g., email), and communication with clients, social media data, etc. constitute the vast bulk of unstructured data.
+Internal reporting, internal communication (e.g., email), communication with clients, social media data, etc. constitute the vast bulk of unstructured data.

 Extracting value from unstructured data needs elevated analytics capabilities to drive positive business outcomes.

-Fraud detection and Risk Management
+Fraud detection and risk management

-Big data analytics has given the banking and financial services companies the power to improve their fraud detection capabilities.
+Big data analytics has given banking and financial services companies the power to improve their fraud detection capabilities.
 By applying big data analytics, companies can differentiate between normal activity based on a customer’s history and highlight unusual behavior that could indicate fraud.
 This also gives them the ability to respond to fraud faster as fraud insights allow them to take action in real-time.
 It also facilitates collaborative and sophisticated case management by performing and managing inquiries into any suspicious activity.

 Big data analytics also assists in identifying potential risks associated with money lending processes in banks.
-Leveraging data insights, banks can analyze the market trends and make informed decisions on increasing or lowering interest rates.
+Leveraging data insights, banks can analyze market trends and make informed decisions on increasing or lowering interest rates.
 They can also identify customers with poor credit scores and improve their risk management capabilities.

 Getting a 360-degree view of the customer

-The customers of the banking and financial services sector use multiple channels – web, mobile, social media, IVR, etc. The sheer number of products, the volume of transactions, and locations make it hard to map customer interactions.
+The customers of the banking and financial services sector use multiple channels – web, mobile, social media, IVR, etc. The sheer number of products, the volume of transactions, and the locations make it hard to map customer interactions.

 With pervasive data silos, it becomes hard to gain a 360-degree view of the customer.
-As a result, it can be a challenge to improve customer retention, improve customer experience, ensure customer loyalty, and provide customers a high degree of personalization.
+As a result, it can be a challenge to improve customer retention, improve customer experience, ensure customer loyalty, and provide customers with a high degree of personalization.

 This industry needs seamless data integration capabilities and the power to process and analyze both structured and unstructured data from multiple data sources to personalize solutions and marketing initiatives, identify customer spending patterns, and enable better customer segmentation.

-Big data analytics has given the banking and financial services companies the predictive power to improve their risk models and improve system response times and effectiveness.
+Big data analytics has given banking and financial services companies the predictive power to improve their risk models and improve system response times and effectiveness.

 Along with these capabilities, data analytics is also helping organizations navigate the complex regulatory landscape and lower the cost of compliance reporting.
-It helps them come with new ways to manage risks with insights derived from data and bring about improvements in core operations to spread efficiencies across business lines.
+It helps them come up with new ways to manage risks with insights derived from data and bring about improvements in core operations to spread efficiencies across business lines.

-As competition in the banking and financial services industry gets fiercer, it becomes clear that this industry has to develop the capabilities to use the huge volume of data at their disposal and convert it into meaningful insights.
+As competition in the banking and financial services industry gets fiercer, it becomes clear that this industry has to develop the capabilities to use the huge volume of data at its disposal and convert it into meaningful insights.

 Leveraging big data analytics to become a data-driven organization is now a business imperative, and perhaps the only way to stay ahead of the curve.